nathan-contino/nathan-contino.github.io/_posts/blog/2022-03-27-two-birthdays-at-two-miles-high.markdown

 right after we drove through to get to A Basin.
 That isn't surprising, given the fact that it was warm, super windy, and they were actively avalanche blasting at A Basin throughout our day of skiing.
-But it's pretty crazy to think about how narrowly we missed getting blocked -- or caught! -- in an avalanche.
+But it's pretty crazy to think about how narrowly we missed getting blocked by -- or caught in! -- an avalanche.

 # Day 2: Ski Cooper